UK Merger Control Update Webinar – Key takeaways

 The DMCCA represents the most significant overhaul of UK merger control rules in decades.
 The CMA now has three pathways to obtain jurisdiction over a transaction:

-• Turnover Test: The UK turnover threshold increased from £70 million to £100 million to account for inflation.
+• Turnover Test: The UK turnover threshold has increased from £70 million to £100 million to account for inflation.

 • Share of Supply Test: This test remains at 25% share of supply, but now includes a new small merger safe harbour requiring at least one merging party to have UK turnover over £10 million.
-The test offers the CMA enormous discretion as it can capture the share of supply of any reasonable description of goods or services.
+The test still offers the CMA enormous discretion as it can capture the share of supply of any reasonable description of goods or services.

-The DMCCA also granted the CMA enhanced enforcement powers, with fines now standing at 10% of global turnover for companies and up to £30,000 for individuals for fixed amounts, and up to 5% of daily turnover and £15,000 for individuals for daily rates, for supplying false or misleading information.
+The DMCCA has also granted the CMA enhanced enforcement powers, with fines now standing at 10% of global turnover for companies and up to £30,000 for individuals for fixed amounts, and up to 5% of daily turnover and £15,000 for individuals for daily rates, for supplying false or misleading information.

 The 4Ps: A New Practical Framework

-The CMA introduced the 4Ps framework - Pace, Predictability, Proportionality and Process - representing a change in approach aimed at prioritising economic growth whilst maintaining effective competition regulation.
+The CMA has introduced the 4Ps framework - Pace, Predictability, Proportionality and Process - representing a change in approach aimed at prioritising economic growth whilst maintaining effective competition regulation.

-• Pace: The CMA will aim to complete pre-notification within 40 working days, and it is now also working towards a 25 working day clearance for straightforward Phase 1 cases instead of previous timing which were at around 35 working days.
+• Pace: The CMA will aim to complete pre-notification within 40 working days, and it is now also working towards a 25 working day clearance for straightforward Phase 1 cases instead of the previous timing which was at around 35 working days.
 Businesses should expect earlier and more robust engagement with the CMA, making it crucial to have well-prepared strategies with the right evidence and strategic narrative upfront.

 • Process: The Mergers Charter commits the CMA to earlier and direct engagement with senior business leaders, making it critical that senior executives are well prepared for these